michalprzybyla/hedera-cli/README.md

 ## Script mode

-The CLI supports a global `--script` flag (introduced in [ADR-003](docs/adr/ADR-003-command-handler-result-contract.md)) that suppresses handler logs and prints only the normalized command output.
+The CLI supports a global `--script` flag that suppresses handler logs and prints only the normalized command output.
 This is useful when running automation pipelines or CI jobs where clean, machine-consumable output is required.
 Combine `--script` with `--format json|yaml` and `--output <path>` to capture deterministic results without interactive prompts.

 ### Getting Help